Blaine Robison, M.A.

 The designation "city" in Mark 1:33 distinguishes it from a mere "fishing village.”
 It had its own synagogue, in which Yeshua frequently taught.
 Apparently the synagogue was built by the Roman soldiers garrisoned in Capernaum (Matt 8:8; Luke 7:1-10).
 Capernaum was a center for collecting custom and taxes (where Matthew worked) due to being an important center commanding both sea and land trade routes.
 Fishing and farming, as well as other light industries, were important to the local economy.
 Although Yeshua centered his ministry there and performed many miracles in and around the city, he eventually cursed the city for the unbelief (Matt 11:23-24; Luke 10:15).
 So strikingly did this prophecy come true that only recently has Tell Hum been identified confidently as ancient Capernaum (NIBD).

 he, and his mother: Grk. mētēr.
-See the note on verse 1 above. and his brothers: pl. of Grk. adelphos, lit. "of the same womb," and in secular Greek meant a male sibling; brother.
+See verse 1 above. and his brothers: pl. of Grk. adelphos, lit. "of the same womb," and in secular Greek meant a male sibling; brother.
 Adelphos primarily bears this genetic definition.
 Here the term refers to his half-brothers of whom he had four: Jacob, Judah, Joseph and Simon (Matt 13:55).
 Except for Jacob, who later became an apostle, nothing is known of these siblings but that they were the children of Miriam and Joseph and resided in Nazareth.
 Contrary to the Catholic tradition that Yeshua was the only child Miriam ever bore, Matthew (13:55), Mark (6:3), Luke (Acts 1:14) and Paul (Gal 1:19) use adelphos and not sungenēs ("connected by lineage, relative") to describe the relationship between Yeshua and his brothers.

 The mention of Yeshua's half-brothers implies that they were at the marriage celebration.
 Perhaps they were included in the "companions of the bridegroom" (cf. Jdg 14:11; 1Macc 9:39; Mark 2:19; Luke 5:34; John 3:29).
 The plural number would mean at least two of the four brothers.
 The companions of the bridegroom (Heb.
 Shoshbenin) would bring him gifts and rejoice with him and then their services and gifts were reciprocated on the occasion of their marriages (B.B.
 144b, fn.
 20; Ket.
 12a).
 In addition, they remained with him at all times and even brought him to the bridal chamber when it was time for consummation and later verified the tokens of virginity.
 Thus, they could be called upon as witnesses to attest to the bridegroom's integrity and the bride's virginity.

 and his disciples: pl. of Grk. mathētēs.
-See the note on verse 2 above.
+See verse 2 above.
 These would be the disciples already mentioned: John, Andrew, Simon, Nathanael and Philip. and there: Grk. ekei, adv., in that place. they stayed: Grk. menō, aor., to be in a situation for a length of time, to remain or stay.
 In the LXX menō translates 15 different Hebrew words, the most common being amad (SH-5975, 'stand, remain') and qum (SH-6966, stand, arise).
 The verb is particularly used of God to emphasize His constancy (DNTT 3:224).
 The party of at least 9 were guests in someone's home.

 not: Grk. ou, a particle that negates the following adjective; not. many: pl. of Grk. polus, adj. of number; many. days: pl. of Grk. hēmera.
-See the note on verse 1 above.
+See verse 1 above.
 Many versions translate the closing phrase as "a few days."
 The idiomatic expression "not many days" also occurs in Luke 15:13 and Acts 1:5.
 The understatement implies less than a week.
 The fact that Yeshua departed with his mother and brothers demonstrates that there was no rift between them.

 April, A.D.
 27